ARCHIVED — Vol. 146, No. 16 — April 21, 2012

 Records and Audits

-(3) ACTRA PRS and MROC may audit these records at any time during the period set out in subsection (1) or (2), on reasonable notice and during normal business hours.
+(3) CMRRA-SODRAC Inc. may audit these records at any time during the period set out in subsection (1) or (2), on reasonable notice and during normal business hours.

-(4) ACTRA PRS and MROC shall, upon receipt, supply a copy of the report of the audit to the station that was the object of the audit.
+(4) CMRRA-SODRAC Inc. shall, upon receipt, supply a copy of the report of the audit to the service that was the object of the audit.

-(5) If an audit discloses that royalties due have been understated in any month by more than 10 per cent, the station shall pay the reasonable costs of the audit within 30 days of the demand for such payment.
+(5) If an audit discloses that royalties due to CMRRA-SODRAC Inc. have been understated in any month by more than 10 per cent, the service shall pay the reasonable costs of the audit within 30 days of the demand for such payment.

-11. (1) Subject to subsections (2) and (3), ACTRA PRS and MROC shall treat in confidence information received pursuant to this tariff, unless the station consents in writing to the information being treated otherwise.
+8. (1) Subject to subsections (2) and (3), CMRRA-SODRAC Inc. shall treat in confidence information received pursuant to this tariff, unless the service that supplied the information consents in writing to the information being treated otherwise.

-- (c) in connection with proceedings before the Copyright Board, if the station had the opportunity to request a confidentiality order;
+- (iii) in connection with proceedings before the Copyright Board, if the service had the opportunity to request a confidentiality order,

-(3) Subsection (1) does not apply to information that is publicly available, or to information obtained from someone other than the station and who is not under an apparent duty of confidentiality to the station.
+(3) Subsection (1) does not apply to information that is publicly available, or to information obtained from someone other than a service and who is not under an apparent duty of confidentiality to that service.

-12. Adjustments in the amount of royalties owed (including excess payments), as a result of the discovery of an error or otherwise, shall be made on the date the next royalty payment is due.
+9. Adjustments in the amount of royalties owed (including excess payments), as a result of discovering an error or otherwise, shall be made on the date the next royalty payment is due.